lorabasics/basicstation/README.md

-# LoRa Basics™ Station using balena.io and RAK2245 or RAK 2287
+# LoRa Basics™ Station using balena.io with RAK2245 or RAK 2287 concentrators

 This project deploys a TTN LoRa gateway with Basics Station Packet Forward protocol with balena.
 It runs on a Raspberry Pi or balenaFin with a RAK2245 and RAK2287 concentrator with a Pi Hat.